columose/Chronic-Pain-Project/README.md

 ## Signal decomposition
 I performed time-frequency decomposition of data from a single channel, 'Cz' using an adapted Mike Cohen script.
 The adapted version is nice because it deals with sharp edges during trial concatenation using 'reflection'.
-I also updated the function that I used to perform a transformation of complex numbers to real numbers, a nice tweak that decreases file size and computation time dramatically.
+I also updated the decomposition function to perform a transformation of complex numbers to real numbers, a nice tweak that decreases file size and computation time dramatically.

 ## Pixel statistics